Uma Thurman Is Unsuccessful At Banning Press From Covering Custody Trial

-Uma Thurman and her ex Arpad “Arki” Busson are battling over their four year old daughter, and has made every effort to keep the press out of the courtroom, but the judge has denied her request.
+Uma Thurman and her ex Arpad “Arki” Busson are battling over their four-year-old daughter and has made every effort to keep the press out of the courtroom, but the judge has denied her request.
 Thurman says that she wants to protect their daughter, and doesn’t want information shared in court to be spread all over the internet.

 Last year, when Madonna and Guy Ritchie were fighting over custody of son, Rocco, details were shared in the press on a daily basis, says the Inquisitr.
 And even though Madonna and Guy Ritchie were never actually in court, or even in the same city (Madonna was in New York, while Ritchie was in London), that didn’t stop the details of the battle between the parents from being splashed across every entertainment site.